Greetings in the Name of the Lord. We remember you as you are daily carried up in the Name through our prayers.

 Beside the Prayer Wall, to its left, is a small building in which we have plans to convert into a chapel for people to come inside to pray, light votive candles, etc before or/and after they place their written prayer requests into the cracks of the prayer wall.
 Below is an artist rendition of our plans for the inside of that chapel.
 It will be named: The Chapel of the Holy Name.

-The Remnant Renewal Capital Campaign has been established for the continuance, building and maintenance of St. Simeon Skete campus and to provide for the vocations God is sending.
+The Remnant Renewal Capital Campaign has been established for the continuance, building and maintenance of our campus and to provide for the vocations God is sending.
 Our biggest monthly expense is the mortgage.
-Retiring of the mortgage ($500,000) would enable us to sustain all avenues of the skete life and projects that may come up.
+Retiring of the mortgage ($400,000) would enable us to sustain all avenues of the prayerful life and projects that may come up.
 The monthly mortgage takes a huge amount of our budget.

 We invite you to become a part of this great work by sharing in our life of prayer.
 You may also wish to take part in our apostolate by temporal means.
-We rely entirely upon God, Who confers His blessings through you, the faithful, in order to cover the costs of operating the skete and to maintain it in its daily life of worship, labor, study and sharing with others.
+We rely entirely upon God, Who confers His blessings through you, the faithful, in order to cover the costs of operating the Community and to maintain it in its daily life of worship, labor, study and sharing with others.
 May God reward you for your consideration of this holy endeavor, which is truly dependent on The Almighty God as expressed through your generosity!
-Be certain of the prayers of the Elder, the NHA Board of Directors, as well as the prayers of the community of St. Simeon Skete.
+Be certain of the prayers of the Elder, our Bishop, The Right Reverend Dr. David Nicholls, the NHA Board of Directors, as well as those who pray within the Community at large.

 Gifts may be made by check payable to: Nazareth House Apostolate (be sure to denote: Renewal Campaign) sent to 185 Captains Cove Drive, Taylorsville, Kentucky 40071 or electronically by credit card through our “Donation” link on the right hand side of our website: www.nazarethhouseap.org

-To all who have and will step forward; reaching out in support of Nazareth House Apostolate, St. Simeon Skete, we offer our heartfelt gratitude.
+To all who have and will step forward; reaching out in support of Nazareth House Apostolate, Grace Church, we offer our heartfelt gratitude.
 In 2010, when we began this work, it was a huge leap of faith on our part.
-And our faith is not only in our compassionate and loving Lord, but also faith in the compassion of God-loving people to support the cause for the skete and its Remnant Spirituality.
+And our faith is not only in our compassionate and loving Lord, but also faith in the compassion of God-loving people to support the cause for the Community and its Remnant Spirituality.
 The faithful did and do continue to respond.
 Please know that your financial support is an important help to us and we humbly thank you.
 God bless you, our prayers are with you always.